Jeremy-Chopin/APACoSI/README.md

 ## Tutorial

-An example on 2d synthetic dataset is available.
+An example for processing graph matching on 2d synthetic dataset is available (the explanation of this synthetic dataset is find in the conference [paper](https://link.springer.com/chapter/10.1007/978-3-031-09037-0_5)).

 ![Alt text](repository/proposal_example.png?raw=true "Example on a synthethic image.")